Where is your office located?

 What modalities do you use?

-I use Cognitive-Behavioral Therapy.
+I use Cognitive-Behavioral Therapy and Emotionally Focused Couples Therapy.

 What's your professional training and experience?

-I’m a certified Saving Your Marriage Before It Starts facilitator, an excellent premarital and marriage enrichment program.
+I’m a certified Saving Your Marriage Before It Starts facilitator, which is an excellent premarital counseling and marriage enrichment program.
 I’m also trained in discernment counseling for couples in crisis.
 For marriage ministry, I’ve led a good marriage class for 8+ years.
 I also learn by reading and attending conferences and trainings.

 What else must a client know to make the most out of working with you?